klondikemarlen/vscode-create-test-file/README.md

         "createTestFile.nameTemplate": "{filename}.test" // For javascript, if file is foo.js, will create foo.test.js
     }
 },
+// NOTE: Only the first rule to match the file path will be used!
+// Rules will be searched in the order they are defined.
 "createTestFile.pathMaps": [
     {
-        // Defines rule such that any file under app/ will have a test file created under spec/
-        // Rules will be applied in the order they are defined.
-The first rule to match the file path will be used.
-        "pathPattern": "app/?(.*)?", // Regex file path matcher "testFilePathPattern": "spec/$1" // $1, $2, etc. will be replaced with the matching text from the pathPattern }
+        // Defines rule such that any file under app/ will have a test file created under spec/ "pathPattern": "app/?(.*)?", // Regex file path matcher "testFilePathPattern": "spec/$1" // $1, $2, etc. will be replaced with the matching text from the pathPattern }